starthacking/starthacking.github.io/CONTRIBUTING.md

 # Contributing

-StartHacking.org is a community effort, and we greatly appreciate contributions of all kinds.
+StartHacking.org is a [community effort][contributors], and we greatly appreciate contributions of all kinds.

 For someone unfamiliar with technical matters, the best way to contribute is through [content requests](#content-requests) or [bug reports](#bug-reports).